Is it a good idea to use a TV as a computer monitor? If you are finding an answer to this question, this post will be helpful to you.

 If you want to make use of a big screen with your computer, get the monitor with 4K panel.
 This way, you will get proper screen resolution when it’s close up.

 Televisions and desktop monitors both are designed differently.
 Televisions are designed in such a manner that users can watch prerecorded shows & movies without hassle.

 As they are designed for consuming prerecorded content, you may find that TV’s input lag is much higher than that of monitors.
 After using the TV screen as a monitor, you may get frustrated due to long input lag.

 At last, I would say that if you want to use the PC for checking emails, browsing the web, work, etc., you should not use the TV screen as a monitor.
 But, if you want to use for watching movies, playing games, etc., you can use the TV screen as a computer monitor.

 I don’t recommend using a TV as a monitor because both are used for different purposes.
-The features and systems in computer monitors and TVs are designed differently, based on their usage.
+The features and systems in computer monitor and TVs are designed differently, based on their usage.